ibraheemdev/ibraheemca/content/posts/2020-09-11-intro-to-rust-part-1-project-setup-and-primitives.md

 Garbage collection is an automatic memory management system that looks for unused variables and frees their memory.
 This can introduce performance issues at scale.

 For example, discord used golang, a garbage collected language, for keeping track of which channels and messages a user read, which they call "Read States".
 They began experiencing latency and CPU spikes consistently every 2 minutes.
-This is because Go will force a garbage collection run every 2 minutes, scanning the entire LRU cache in order to determine which memory needed to be handled by GC.
+This is because Go will force a garbage collection run every 2 minutes, scanning the entire LRU cache to determine which memory needed to be handled by GC.

 Here is a before and after of them switching from Go, to Rust.
 Go is purple, Rust is blue.